Aggregate Models, Not Explanations: Improving Feature Importance Estimation: Discussion

-Our analysis shifts the perspective on improving feature importance accuracy.
-Under assumptions reflecting the slow convergence rates of state-of-the-art models, we find that the model's estimation error is the main driver of importance inaccuracy.
-This suggests clear guidelines that were previously overlooked: ensembling at the model level improves over aggregating individual models' importances.
-We empirically validate these theoretical findings across diverse benchmarks and real-world data.
-These results also explain the poor performance of \loco when used without ensembling, which was documented in the recent literature \cite{paillard2024measuring}. \textbf{Limitations and future work} We focused our analysis on methods targeting well-defined theoretical indices to enable rigorous error decomposition.
+\textbf{Limitations and future work} We focused our analysis on methods targeting well-defined theoretical indices to enable rigorous error decomposition.
 This scope limits our work by excluding heuristic methods (e.g., permutation importance, gradient-based attribution) that lack population-level estimands, and it restricts empirical validation to tabular data.
 Unlike tabular features, images or time series lack the semantic consistency required to define valid population-level indices without prior representation learning.

+\paragraph{Acknowledgements} This research has received funding from the H2020 Research Infrastructures Grant EBRAIN-Health 101058516 and the VITE ANR23-CE23-0016 and PEPR Sante numérique, Brain health Trajectories ANR-22-PESN-0012 projects.
+This research has been conducted using the UK Biobank Resource under Application Number 44257.